CSCfi/csc-user-guide/docs/apps/matlab.md

 ## License
 MATLAB is proprietary software.
-CSC has MATLAB licenses for academic use.
-The terms of use of this software allow its use for only the affiliates, thatis  staff and students, of Finnish higher education institutions.
+The academic license for MATLAB allows use only for the affiliates, that is staff and students, of Finnish higher education institutions.
 If you are an user from a commercial company or Finnish research institute, please [contact CSC Service Desk](../support/contact.md) for further instructions.

 ## Available
-At CSC, MATLAB is available both interactive and batch jobs.
+CSC has MATLAB installations on Puhti for interactive use and batch jobs.
-The interactive MATLAB sessions are intended for light pre- and postprocessing of data.
+The interactive MATLAB is intended for temporary, light pre- and postprocessing of data.
-Large parallel jobs should be run via batch job system of Puhti using MATLAB Parallel Server (MPS).

-*MATLAB* is available for temporary interactive use as follows:
+It is available as follows:

 - Systems: *Puhti*
+- License: *Academic*
 - Versions: *R2021b*, *R2023b*
 - Toolboxes: *MATLAB Compiler* (2 licenses), *MATLAB Compiler SDK* (2 licenses), *Parallel Computing Toolbox* (2 licenses)

-*MATLAB Parallel Server (MPS)* is available for batch jobs as follows:
+*MATLAB Parallel Server (MPS)* allows sending work as a batch job from a local MATLAB installation to Puhti.
+It is available as follows:

 - Systems: *Puhti*
+- License: *Academic*
 - Versions: *R2021b*, *R2022b*, *R2023a*, *R2023b*
 - Toolboxes: *MATLAB Parallel Server* (500 licenses)